 A major roadblock to verification is that widely-used background check systems take a long time to complete, are vulnerable to human error, depend on invasions of privacy for accuracy, and still end up with incorrect results that can be causes for litigation.

 If job seekers can’t be expected to be truthful and standard background checks fail to catch everything–hiring managers and HR professionals find themselves in an untenable position.
+It’s so important to do the right thing with education verification in play today.

 It’s a shame job candidates can’t just be honest about their qualifications.
 Why are so many candidates lying on their resumes and LinkedIn profiles?
 Because experience and education directly affect how much someone can earn.
 According to the U.S. Bureau of Labor Statistics (BLS) a person with a master’s degree faces lower unemployment rates while pocketing an average of $240 more per week (more than 12k annually) than someone with only a Bachelor’s.
 In a competitive job market, people will compromise their ethics for a bigger payday.
 Even Plato understood that “Honesty is for the most part less profitable than dishonesty.”